-Since 2008 the NSDRC Foundation has produced an annual benefit concert, named NSDRC Live! in 2015.
-Funds raised by the concert, silent auction and raffle support programs of the NSDRC Association, currently the Information & Advocacy and Summer Bursary Programs.
+From 2008 until 2017, the NSDRC Foundation produced an annual benefit concert, named NSDRC Live!
+Funds raised by the concert, silent auction and raffle supported two programs of the NSDRC Association: the Information & Advocacy and Summer Bursary Programs.

 Previous Fundraising Concerts

-Our past concerts have included the following artists: Sibel Thrasher, The Nylons, Jim Byrnes, Spirit of the West, Barney Bentall, Nearly Neil and the Solitary Band, Odds, Adam Cohen and Brent Butt.
+Our past concerts have included the following artists: Sibel Thrasher, The Nylons, Jim Byrnes, Spirit of the West, Barney Bentall, Nearly Neil and the Solitary Band, Odds, Adam Cohen, Brent Butt, and Colin Mochrie & Deb McGrath.
 In addition to these truly great acts, we’ve been lucky to have the Jeff Standfield Band to kick off the evening for several years running!